t-tang/Notfication-Client/README.md

 A notification contains actions which are rendered as buttons, on a button click a REST call is triggered to perform the actual action.
 Real time data updates and REST responses are published onto an event bus for consumption by the application.

-It is envisaged that notifications would form part of a workflow, whenever user decision are needed, the workflow would pop up a notification with the relevant actions at that point.
+It is envisaged that notifications would form part of a semi-automated workflow.
+The workflow would pop up a notification whenever user interaction is needed.

+__Notes__

+This project is a work in progress.

+__Screenshot__